Philosophistoria/KeigosBoard_python/README.md

 ```

 ## Configuration
-open the `Setting.py` and make configurations such as COM Port
+open the `Setting.py` and make configurations such as COM Port.
 if you don't have the devices, set the com ports to "DEBUG" so that the program behaves dummy.

 ## Run